walquis/git-basics-team-project/thebook/src/session1/simple-workflow.md

 # Breakdown of Simple Collaborative Workflow
-This sequence of images represents the progression of a workflow where my teammate first makes a change locally and pushes, and then I also make a change locally--but now I must integrate with their change (via a `git pull origin main`) before I too can push.
+This sequence represents a workflow where my teammate first makes a change locally and pushes.
+I also make a change locally--but now I must integrate their change (via a `git pull origin main`) before I too can push.

 Click into each step to view the details.